 One homemade treatment for blossom end rot is milk.
 Fresh or powdered milk both contain calcium that you can use to feed your plants.

-Unfortunately, milk won’t help the fruits that are already showing signs of blossom end rot.
+Unfortunately, milk won’t help the fruits that are already showing signs of blossom-end rot.
 However, the next crop will benefit from the extra calcium.

 You can also make a spray using fresh milk by diluting it in water at a ratio of 1:2.
-Use the solution to spray plant leaves.
+Use the solution to spray the plant leaves.

 Will Epsom Salt Help?

-But should you use Epsom salt as a tomato blossom end rot home remedy?
-The answer is no. Experts state that Epsom salt will NOT cure or prevent blossom end rot but instead promote it by adding magnesium to the soil.
+Experts state that Epsom salt will not cure or prevent blossom end rot, but instead promotes it by adding magnesium to the soil.

 Takeaway

-Applying these natural methods to plants vulnerable to this plant disorder will help produce a healthy crop.
 However, you can still eat tomatoes with blossom end rot.
 Just cut off the bottom if it is turning brown or black.

 Add comment